 Another important question is cost.
 About how much does a Security Window Film install cost?

-A professional estimate is typically required as Security Window Film installations are not all the same.
+A professional estimate and site visit should be required for Security Window Film installations as they aren’t all the same.
 The application and type of security window film will be determined by your windows and frames.
-The Attachment System won't work in every scenario, and may have a high potential of turning out ugly, think Wood Framed French pane windows, not a good look with the Attachment System.
+The Attachment System simply won't work in every scenario, and may have a high potential of turning out ugly, think Wood Framed French pane windows, not a good look with the Attachment System, and more importantly, not effective.
 Always work with a credible window film dealer that works alongside a credible window film manufacturer like 3M, to ensure you are having your film applied to the manufacturers recommendations by a Professional Window Film Installer.